The Energy Crisis Is Diffusing into Grain Markets

 Technicals

-Both wheat and corn futures tell a similar story from a technical perspective.
+Both wheat and corn futures tell the same story from a technical perspective.

 Wheat peaked near 1300 in 2022 following the Russian invasion of Ukraine, then spent the next three years in a grinding downtrend.